 Investing in the next generation of Appalachian leaders must start now.
 In partnership with regional educational institutions, training programs, and community organizations, ARC supports a range of leadership and skill building opportunities for all age levels.
 From skill development programs for middle and high schoolers, to applied research opportunities for college students, to comprehensive leadership training for adults, each of these initiatives encourages the next generation of leaders to build careers, create businesses, and otherwise contribute to Appalachia’s community and economic development.
+In Fiscal Year 2020, ARC invested $14.2 million in 116 projects to build the capacity and skills of Appalachia’s current and next-generation leaders and organizations in Appalachia to advance community and economic development.

 Learn more about ARC’s Investment Process.